shajinzheng/Fastamp/README.md

 # Fastamp
 Dartmouth COSC 189 Computational Fabrication Final Project

-We are trying to fabricate a highly personalized stamp with user's 3D reconstructed face model as the stamp handler, and cartoonifed facial expression as the mark.
+We are trying to fabricate a highly personalized stamp with user's 3D reconstructed face model as the stamp handler, and a cartoonified facial expression as the mark.

 This repo provides a way to reconstructed user's 3D face model based on captured setup images and a 3D facial expression database[1].
 The original idea comes from [2].